Only 5% of Fitness Studios Have a 30+% Membership Retention Rate: 5 Ways to Fix That

 - When they’re done with their work out, ask them how it was and see if there’s anything you can do to give them an even better experience.

 - If someone seems like they’re having a hard time in class or seem disappointed with anything, immediately reach out to them.
 How you handle customer service is so important.
-Jay Baer covers this in GSD Show episode 57, “Hug Your Haters and Grow Your Business.”
+Jay Baer covers this on The GSD Show: “Hug Your Haters and Grow Your Business.”

 Facebook, Instagram, and Twitter are all great platforms to keep your members up-to-date with information about your fitness studio.
 When people initially join your studio, let them know that you post regular updates on social media and encourage them to follow your accounts.

 Then go a step further and create communities for your members.
-In the article below, we talk about the 5 Facebook groups your fitness studio should consider, and 3 tips on how to manage those groups:
+In one of my other articles, I talked about the 5 Facebook groups your fitness studio should consider, and 3 tips on how to manage those groups:

 In your Facebook groups, share content that provides instant value to your members.
 This includes things like: